davidmolina/davidmolina.github.io/resume.md

 The OSU Alumni Association is a non-profit 501c3 organization that is led by a board of directors.
 This volunteer board upholds the alumni association’s mission to inspire a lifelong connection for alumni, students and friends through learning, advocacy and community.
 Their goals are to deepen, broaden and improve the engagement with students and recent alumni as well as communicate the impact of alumni and of OSU on the world.

 In addition to upholding the OSU Alumni Association’s mission and goals, the board of directors are passionate about providing opportunities for alumni, students and OSU supports to get involved.
 From annual service projects to regular volunteer efforts, the board of directors and alumni association organize events and positions to ensure OSU continues to make a positive impact on students and alum as well as the world.

+Interested in getting connected?
+Tag or send me a message on [OSU Connections](https://osuconnections.org/).

 # Board of Directors
 *[LatinoBuilt](https://latinobuilt.org/) - Beaverton, Oregon, June 2020 to present*